SharbelKH/banking-system/README.md

 I, Erik Wöhry, declare that I am the sole author of the content I add to this repository

+### Built with
+[Material Design In XAML](http://materialdesigninxaml.net/) - Fully open source and one of the most popular GUI libraries for WPF.

 # Our kanban board
 [Link to kanban board](https://github.com/users/SharbelKH/projects/1/views/1)